 Prior to joining the Department of Justice, he worked on the Independent Counsel investigation of the Secretary of Commerce in the Clinton Administration, the late Ron Brown.
 Prior to the Independent Counsel investigation, he was an associate in the Washington office of Skadden, Arps, Slate, Meagher & Flom in its white collar defense practice group.

-Mr. Biran is the President and member of the Board of Trustees of the Baltimore Bar Foundation, and also serves as a member of the Board of Trustees of the Francis D. Murnaghan, Jr. Appellate Advocacy Fellowship.
+Mr. Biran is the immediate Past President of the Baltimore Bar Foundation and also serves on the Board of Trustees of the Francis D. Murnaghan, Jr. Appellate Advocacy Fellowship.
 He is also a member of the editorial board of the Maryland State Bar Association’s Appellate Blog.

 - United States v.
 Ritchie, 858 F.3d 201 (4th Cir.
 2017)